 Aerial plan detailing the two paddle sport access points:

-The intention is to provide a fully licensed angling offer at the lower Swiss Valley Reservoir.
-Further information on our plans is available on our survey which you can access by clicking here.
+The intention is to provide a fully licensed angling offer at Cwm Lliedi Lower Reservoir, Swiss Valley.
+There is still time to have your say and further information on how to do this is available via our online survey which you can access by clicking here.

 Have your say

-Please provide us with your views about the lower reservoir at Swiss Valley by clicking on the following link https://forms.gle/H2Ky6ZQa17RzxRvh8
+Please provide us with your views about the Cwm Lliedi Lower Reservoir at Swiss Valley by clicking on the following link https://forms.gle/H2Ky6ZQa17RzxRvh8

-Click here to join the mailing list for regular updates and information about planned activities at Swiss Valley Reservoir.
+Click here to join the mailing list for regular updates and information about planned activities at the reservoir.